CuriousBias/notes/environment/terminal.md

 ### Symbolic links

 #### Add to PATH

-To see all python links  ```% ls -la /usr/local/bin | grep python```
+Add location for terminal to check if application exists To see all python links  ```% ls -la /usr/local/bin | grep python```

 1. .zprofile (sourced on login)